 WHAT LIFE COACHING IS

 My personal example sheds a bit of light on what life coaching (also called personal development coaching) is.
-The purpose of coaching is to partner with a personal development specialist who can assist you in identifying and achieving goals and making significant changes in your life.
+The purpose of coaching is to partner with a personal development specialist who can assist you in identifying and achieving goals and making significant changes in your life and work